-Despite what you might think, the best cycling jerseys are more than just thin zipped tops, designed to rip cycling enthusiasts off.
-On the contrary, the best cycling jerseys – much like the best bib shorts and best cycling shoes – have a range of features that can help you ride the best road bike faster and in more comfort, as well as keeping you dry when the rain starts to come down.
+The best cycling jerseys are more than just thin zipped cycling tops, designed to rip cycling enthusiasts off.
+No, these tailored cycling garments – much like the best bib shorts and best cycling shoes – have a range of convenience features that can help you ride the best road bike in more comfort.
+These features include but not limited to multiple pockets to store water/snacks/keys, sweat wicking fabric, reflective details for better visibility on the road and more.

-See, the modern cycling jersey is designed to fit the torso like a glove made out of lycra, meaning its wearer positively slices through the air like a hot knife through butter, without a baggy T-shirt flapping in the wind and causing all sorts of nipple issues.
+Modern cycling jerseys are also designed to fit the torso like a glove made out of lycra, meaning its wearer positively slices through the air like a hot knife through butter, unlike if you tried the same stunt wearing a baggy T-shirt which would just flap in the wind and cause all sorts of nipple issues.

-Today's road cyclists, seemingly spurred on by the likes of Bradley Wiggins and Chris Froome also like to push themselves further and harder on two wheels, so require fuel and supplies for these epic Sunday jaunts.
+Today's road cyclists, seemingly spurred on by the likes of Mark Cavendish and Chris Froome also like to push themselves further and harder on two wheels, so require fuel and supplies for these epic Sunday jaunts.
 In that respect, a good cycling jersey has you covered, as it should feature a number of handy and easy-to-reach pockets at the back for said accoutrements.

 The best cycling jerseys, in order of preference